arontaupe/thesis/logseq/pages/defense.md

 		- Workshop yields epistemes, but how to harvest?
 How to transfer?
 		- Communicable
 		- We need a machine to transmatter knowledge
+		- Find a way to make immediate knowledge persist
 - **Hypothesis**
 	- What - Why - How
 		- Thinking **workshops-as-infrastructure**, as Scaffolding
 		- plastics-as-value through **re-narration** and performance
 		- **Synthesis**: combining workshop-as-infrastructure and archiving to create plastics-as-value
-- Genesis:
-	- Why not Filament?
 - **Why Plastics?**
+	- **Plastics are craftable.** We just dont know about it yet
-		- Plastics are young
+	- Plastics are young: 1907: 0 tonnes, 1950: half million tonnes, 2016: 335mio tonnes
 	- Plastics are Industrialized, invisible: **Product vs Material**
-	- **Plastics are craftable.** We just dont know about it yet
 - Introduce the **Workshop**: All stations
 	- show workflow graph
 	- ()Fotos for each